 Submission of this form is done approximately two terms prior to the completion of the project.
-You will need to indicate such information as the name of your capstone adviser, a working title, and the type of project. http://jhsph.co1.gualtrics.com/jfe/form/SV aW5K2s4h2TFghmd.
+You will need to indicate the name of your capstone adviser, a working title, and the type of project.

+https://ih.qualtrics.com/jfe/form/SV OoE9Bs43UGRkCrA